vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/README.md

 Please use this option ONLY for playing or testing.

-As time grows, `vupress-plugin-md-enhance` is becoming more powerful.
+As time grows, `vuepress-plugin-md-enhance` is becoming more powerful.
 It’s adding lots of syntax to Markdown parser and more code to output.

 Enabling features you don’t need will increase dev and build time. (`markdown-it` has to check extra syntax)